nibblesnbits/my-portfolio/conv/book.md

 Chose three.

 One he pressed flat against his chest, over the notebook tucked into his coat.
-One he slid between the notebook’s pages, somewhere near the beginning.
+One he slid between his notebook’s pages, somewhere near the beginning.
-The last, he tucked at random into a side pocket.

 “That’s not how they work,” Gable said.

 Sam shrugged.
 “Maybe not for you.”